 It's a good idea to check your both your import log and your imported responses to ensure that the fields are mapped as you expected and that you don't have any missing data.
 Once your import is complete access your imported responses by navigating to the Responses tab.

-Navigate though several responses and confirm that the data imported as you expected.
+Navigate through several responses and confirm that the data imported as you expected.
 You can also run a Summary Report on your imported data to confirm that the counts are as expected after import.

 If you imported data from one Alchemer survey to another, the status of the response will carry over, so a Partial response will remain a Partial response.